An Electron Model with Synchrotron Radiation: The Synchrotron Radiation of the Circulating Charge

 The fields of the radiation parts of eqs.(\ref{eqn:retFieldsE}) and (\ref{eqn:retFieldsH}) generate strong waves in azimuthal direction and thus cause an angular momentum.
 It depends on the azimuthal flux which is given by the Poynting Vector:

-At relativistic velocities it is directed into a narrow cone in forward direction at the circulating charge~\cite{bibB:Landau-L}.
-Its azimuthal component dominates close to the orbit and is seen at far distances as a radial component.
-It leads in technical devices to a permanent energy loss by radiation.
+At a velocity $v=c$ it is directed into a singular cone in forward direction at the circulating charge~\cite{bibB:Landau-L}.
+Electron and synchrotron radiation move coherently with $v=c$.
+The charge is permanently embedded in its own synchrotron radiation cloud.

-An electron model requires a constant energy which is performed by the reflection of the radial waves at the open end at infinity.
-These incoming waves are absorbed again by the circulating charge and provide a constant current.
-They form standing waves in radial direction and with the standing waves in $\vartheta$-direction only a mean flux in $\varphi$-direction is present.

-For the last revolution of the charge moving with speed of light the azimuthal waves concentrate to regions close to the orbit.
-An observer at $(r=r_Q,\varphi=0)$ will see the field just on arrival time of the charge.
-But the radiation which was emitted by a charge at $\varphi_Q=-2\pi$ reaches an observer at $\varphi=0$ at $r=r_Q+2\pi r_Q$ when this charge again arrives at $\varphi=0$.
-This limits the volume in which the radiation should be investigated for one circulation.

-Only the angular momentum of the radiation field is now investigated.
-The contribution of a possible charge distribution should be excluded.
-These would modify the singularities in eqs.(\ref{eqn:FieldEr}) to (\ref{eqn:FieldHPhi}) and show up also in the flux and have to be removed.
-The angular momentum was therefore investigated in a toroidal volume with variable inner radius $\rho_1$ as sketched in Fig.~\ref{fig:toroid}.
+The angular momentum of the radiation field was investigated for a limited radiation volume sketched in Figure~\ref{fig:toroid}.
+The inner radius $\rho_1$ cuts out the singularity and $\rho_2$ ensures that only the last revolution contributes.

 The angular momentum is then given by